ssathya/WebAPIAngular/Readme.md

 Summary
 -------

-There was a need to build an SPA application with Angular frontend and .NET Core WEB API as the backend.
+There was a need to build an SPA application that uses Angular frontend and .NET Core WEB API as the backend.
 It was hard to find a template project or guide that would do the following:

 -   Authenticate user

--   Get data from API server â€“ only for authenticated users.
+-   Get data from API server - only if the user is authenticated.

--   Authorization should be done at API server.
+-   Authorization and Authentication should be done by different entitites.

--   The server and client should be independent (i.e. .net application and the client can be hosted on different servers).
+-   The server and client should be independent (i.e. API server application and the client can be hosted on different servers).

-Did come across a couple of tutorials but none of them were not as simple as "Hello World" application and hence this template project was built.
+Did come across a couple of tutorials but we needed a  simple "Hello World".
 This application will allow the user to log in and once authenticated it will reach the backend server.
-The backend server will again check the user authentication with the authentication server; If valid user & client application with sends a JSON message.
+The backend server will again check the user authentication with the authentication server; If both user & client application are authenticated then the server responds with a JSON message.
 The application uses Auth0 to do identity management.

 Objectives
 ----------